Starting DNS Infrastructure Protection in NIOS (2547)

 Configure Rule Update and Ruleset Download Policies

-Start the Threat Protection Service
+Start the DNS Infrastructure Protection Service

 Task 2: Upload an Initial Ruleset

-The Threat Protection Service (ADP) requires a ruleset to start.
 In this task, you upload a ruleset.
-Initially, an older ruleset is uploaded, so that you can do an update to the latest ruleset later.
+Initially, an older ruleset is uploaded, allowing you to update to the latest ruleset later.
+Use the ruleset ruleset-20250702.bin2 from the Shared Drive file from the Shared Drive/NIOS-Imports folder.

 Task 3: Configure Rule Update and Ruleset Download Policies

-Task 5: Start the Threat Protection Service
+Task 5: Start the DNS Infrastructure Protection Service

 Solutions

-On the jump-desktop machine, open a browser window and surf https://10.100.0.100.
+On the jump-desktop machine, open a browser window to https://10.100.0.100.

-Navigate to Grid → Licenses → Members.
+Navigate to Infoblox Grid → Licenses → Members.

 Click the plus (+) symbol to add a new license.